raviprakashgiri/Internship_Portal/README.md

 Recruitment Portal
 =================

-This project is based on Advance Java ans uses java server pages ( JSP ) and Servlet technology.
+This project is based on Advance Java using java server pages ( JSP ) and Servlet technology.
 It is an internship portal that can be used by any institution to select students as an intern or job applicants.

 Directory Structure: